-• A person has a disability within the meaning of the Equality Act if he or she has a physical or mental impairment, which has a substantial and long-term adverse effect on his or her ability to carry out normal day to day activities.
-For the purpose of the Act; "substantial" means more than minor or trivial.
+- A person has a disability within the meaning of the Equality Act if they have a physical or mental impairment, which has a substantial and long-term adverse effect on their ability to carry out normal day to day activities.
+For the purpose of the Act, "substantial" means more than minor or trivial.
 "Long-term" means that it has lasted at least 12 months, it is likely to last at least 12 months or it is likely to last for the rest of the life of that person.
-It should be noted that staff who have had a disability in the past and meet this definition are also covered by the Act.

-• The Equality Act continued to make it unlawful for the Council and Schools to treat a disabled person less favourably because of their disability.
+It should be noted that staff who have had a disability in the past and meet this definition are also covered by the Act. - The Equality Act continued to make it unlawful for the Council and Schools to treat a disabled person less favourably because of their disability.
 It is also illegal for a policy or procedure to impact unfairly on someone due to their disability.
 In such situations, as it is indirect, we may have a defence to that treatment if it can be objectively justified.
 Advice should be sought in such situations.
-It should also be noted that the Act protects staff from disability discrimination should they be treated less favourably because of their association with a disabled person.

-• Dismissal, including compulsory early retirement, of a disabled person for a reason relating to their disability would need to be justified by good reason and the reason(s) for it would have to be one(s) which could not be removed by any reasonable adjustment(s).
-In summary, it would be justifiable to terminate the employment of a member of staff whose disability makes it impossible for him/her to any longer perform the main functions of their job if an adjustment, (such as a move to a vacant post elsewhere in the School/Local Authority), is not practicable or otherwise not reasonable for the School to have to make.

-If the School (as represented by its Head Teacher and Governing Body) knows or could reasonably be expected to know that a person has a disability, it is under a positive duty to consider what reasonable adjustments could be made to the workplace or the way the work is done to resolve any difficulties the disabled person faces in doing his/her existing job.

-• As the School can be reasonably expected to know that a person has a disability, Head Teacher's need to consider and be sensitive to the possibility that a member of staff's period of sickness may be caused by a disability.
-This is particularly true in respect of possible psychological conditions including depression, which may result in periods of absence (combined possibly with poor work as a result of lack of concentration), and which a member of staff may be reluctant to disclose or discuss with his/her manager.
+It should also be noted that the Act protects staff from disability discrimination should they be treated less favourably because of their association with a disabled person. - Dismissal, including compulsory early retirement, of a disabled person for a reason relating to their disability would need to be justified by good reason and the reason(s) for it would have to be one(s) which could not be removed by any reasonable adjustment(s).
+In summary, it would be justifiable to terminate the employment of an employee whose disability makes it impossible for them to continue to perform the main functions of their job if an adjustment, (such as a move to a vacant post elsewhere in the School/Local Authority), is not practicable or otherwise not reasonable for the School to have to make. - If the School (as represented by its Head Teacher and Governing Body) knows or could reasonably be expected to know that a person has a disability, it is under a duty to consider what reasonable adjustments could be made to the workplace or the way the work is done to resolve any difficulties the disabled person faces in doing their existing job. - As the School can be reasonably expected to know that a person has a disability, Head Teacher's need to consider and be sensitive to the possibility that an employee's period of sickness may be caused by a disability.
+This is particularly true in respect of possible psychological conditions including depression, which may result in periods of absence (combined possibly with poor work as a result of lack of concentration), and which an employee may be reluctant to disclose or discuss with their manager.
 Such situations need to be approached with particular sensitivity.